What Percent Of Customers Leave Reviews

 How many reviews do I need per product?

 Short answer: More is better, but quality matters.
-Aim for at least a handful of reviews per SKU as a minimum; 10 reviews gives shoppers a reasonable initial signal, while 30+ reviews starts to create broad confidence.
-Freshness matters too—recent reviews carry extra weight.
+Aim for at least a handful per SKU; 10 reviews give a reasonable signal, while 30+ create broad confidence.
+Freshness is also vital.

 Should I ask every customer for a review?

 Short answer: Not necessarily.
-Prioritize satisfied customers (via NPS or CSAT) and customers with high engagement signals.
-This approach increases the rate of positive and useful reviews while avoiding unnecessary frictions.
+Prioritize satisfied customers and those with high engagement signals to increase the rate of useful, positive reviews.

 Can incentives bias reviews and harm trust?